swiftlang/swift-evolution/proposals/NNNN-init-accessors.md

 ## Proposed solution

-This proposal adds _`init` accessors_ to opt computed properties on types into virtual initialization that subsumes initialization of a set of zero or more specified stored properties, which allows assigning to computed properties in the body of a type's initializer:
+This proposal adds _`init` accessors_ to opt computed properties on types into definite initialization that subsumes initialization of a set of zero or more specified stored properties, which allows assigning to computed properties in the body of a type's initializer:

 ```swift
 struct Angle {